 Opening its doors in 1912, this grand old lady has been entertaining Bristolians for generations.
 A teenage Archie Leach worked there before running away with the Circus and later transforming into the debonair actor, Cary Grant.

-The Hippodrome stages concerts, opera and stage shows such as Funny Girl, Singing in the Rain and Grease.
-We were fortunate enough to see the stage show Sunny Afternoon, the story of one of our favourite bands The Kinks, it was a brilliant show in a historic atmosphere.
+If you are looking for interesting things to do in Bristol then the Hippodrome is a must.
+It runs host concerts, opera and stage shows such as Funny Girl, Singing in the Rain and Grease.
+We were fortunate enough to see a live stage show and it was a brilliant show in a historic atmosphere.

 Watershed